eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 (athiest-priest)=
 ## An atheist and a priest

 >An atheist and a priest strike up a conversation.
-After some debate is agreed upon that the priest applies a perfect 100% probability to the existence of god, and the atheist applies a perfect 0% probability to the existence of god.
+After some debate it is agreed upon that the priest applies a perfect 100% probability to the existence of god, and the atheist applies a perfect 0% probability to the existence of god.
 How much evidence will it take to convince either one to change their belief, even slightly.
 >
 >Bayes' theorem suggests that no amount of evidence can change their mind if the probabilities are truly 0 and 100 (as opposed to say 0.00001% and 99.99999%).
 >